modmuss50/FS2020_ADSB/readme.md

 ### Building (Windows x64 only)

-Visual studio 2019 and MSFS 2020 SDK are required, I used CLion as my IDE.
+Visual studio 2019, MSFS 2020 SDK and x64 NIM are required.

-Copy simconnect.h from `C:\MSFS SDK\SimConnect SDK` into this dir.
+Copy SimConnect.h and SimConnect.dll from `C:\MSFS SDK\SimConnect SDK` into this dir.

-Run cmake with the following args: `-G "Visual Studio 16 2019" -A x64`

-Make sure to have SimConnect.dll next to the exe file
+Build and run with the following: `nim c -r main.nim`

 ## TODO